Usage

 }

-It is easy to spot the obvious repetition here.
-We can simplify this code by using a function that does all the common work.
-Anything that is unique we can pass as parameters to the function.
+The obvious repetition here is easy to spot.
+We can simplify this code using a function that does all the common work.
+We can pass anything unique as a parameter to the function.

 function2.cpp